vishalchoudhary90901/freeCodeCamp/.github/ISSUE_TEMPLATE/bug-report--issues-with-coding-challenges.md

 **Tell us about your browser and operating system:**
-* Browser Name:
+* Browser Name: chromium
-* Browser Version:
+* Browser Version: 2.1.0
-* Operating System:
+* Operating System: intel

 **If possible, add a screenshot here (you can drag and drop, png, jpg, gif, etc. in this box):**